 Academic readiness is one of three equal segments in the holistic review of an applicant to the College of Medicine – Phoenix.
 To be successful in our MD curriculum, students must enter with knowledge of current concepts in biochemistry, physiology, psychology, sociology, research methods and statistics, in addition to a foundation in biology and chemistry.
 We evaluate your readiness based on your academic history and performance through your college-level courses, in addition to the nationally administered standardized Medical College Admissions Test (MCAT).

 Medical College Admissions Test (MCAT)

 Applicants must have a composite score of at least a 22 and Pathway Scholars Program applicants must have a composite score of at least an 18; if the aforementioned minimums are not met, you may retake the exam up through the September test administration of the current year.
-We will consider MCAT scores for the past three years (2011, 2012 and 2013).
+We will consider MCAT scores for the past three years (2012, 2013 and/or 2014).

 The bachelor's (baccalaureate) degree is required for matriculation.
 All course work must be completed in an educational institution located in the U.S. or Canada, and approved by a regional accrediting body.
 Students who have earned a degree outside the U.S. or Canada are required to complete a minimum of 60 credit hours in an educational institution located in the U.S. or Canada, including the required courses for admission.
 Bachelor's degree must be conferred no later than May 31, 2015 for the Pathway Scholars Program applicants and June 30, 2015 for the MD applicants.